Nikkei soars to a 5-1/2 year high as dollar sails past 100 yen

 The yen's break below the key level was also underscored with data showing Japanese investors finally reversed their relentless net selling of foreign bonds.

-Japanese investors bought 309.9 billion yen in foreign bonds in the week through May 4 after purchasing 204.4 billion yen in the prior week, according to the Ministry of Finance.
+Japanese investors bought 309.9 billion yen ($3.1 billion) in foreign bonds in the week through May 4 after purchasing 204.4 billion yen in the prior week, according to the Ministry of Finance.

 "We've started seeing a new outlook for the Japanese market," said Kyoya Okazawa, head of global equities at BNP Paribas.